 Pursuant to the Investment Advisory Agreement between the Fund and the Adviser (the "Investment Advisory Agreement"), and in consideration of the advisory services provided by the Adviser to the Fund, the Adviser is entitled to a fee consisting of two components - a base management fee and an incentive fee.
-The management fee is calculated and payable monthly in arrears at the annual rate of 1.375% of our average daily total assets during such period.
-For purposes of calculating the management fee, the term "total assets" includes all assets, including any assets acquired with the proceeds of leverage.
+The management fee is calculated and payable monthly in arrears at the annual rate of 1.375% of our average daily net assets during such period.
+Prior to February 28, 2025, the management fee was calculated and payable monthly in arrears at the annual rate of 1.375% of our average daily total assets during such period.